It seems there’s nothing we won’t do in the pursuit of beauty.

 What you can expect on the day of the procedure

-- prior to the procedure, your skin will be numbed with a topical anesthetic.
+- before the procedure, your skin will be numbed with a topical anaesthetic.
 This should be removed – usually, with an alcohol wipe and time allowed for the alcohol to evaporate.

 Your practitioner must undertake a thorough facial analysis.
 Inform your skincare specialist about any relevant changes in your medical history and any medications you are taking.
 If they don’t perform a thorough consultation on you such as this, it’s not a good sign, and you may want to look for a more experienced practitioner

 - good hygienic practices and equipment are paramount to reduce the risk of infection.
-Your practitioner will thoroughly clean your skin with sterile gauze and a saline solution prior to treatment.
+Your practitioner will thoroughly clean your skin with sterile gauze and a saline solution before treatment.
 Only sterile saline, or Hyaluronic Acid

-Anything applied to your skin after” needling is purely for the purpose of “sealing” your skin to prevent TEWL (Transepidermal Water Loss), and to replenish moisture that was lost as a result of the treatment.
-This is why, we recommend pure high molecular weight hyaluronic acid, which serves this purpose well because it is film-forming and is known to be extremely safe to apply immediately afterward.
+Anything applied to your skin after” needling is purely for “sealing” your skin to prevent TEWL (Transepidermal Water Loss), and to replenish moisture that was lost as a result of the treatment.
+This is why we recommend pure high molecular weight hyaluronic acid, which serves this purpose well because it is film-forming and is extremely safe to apply immediately afterwards.
 Even then we recommend waiting at least 30 minutes, as it is thought that the channels close within this time frame, so any dermal absorption of ingredients that may be responsible for triggering an immune response will be kept to a minimum.

-In this article, we discuss the dangers of treating a wound in the skin, which has the potential to cause a range of skin conditions including irreversible granulomatous scar tissue and possibly tumor formation.
+In this article, we discuss the dangers of treating a wound in the skin, which can cause a range of skin conditions, including irreversible granulomatous scar tissue and possibly tumour formation.

 This is why it is so important to do your research well and ensure you get an experienced practitioner, as much depends on the operator’s technique.
-A careful needling professional will be thorough and know how to hold, position, and stretch the skin on your face – to varying the depth of penetration.
+A careful needling professional will be thorough and know how to hold, position, and stretch the skin on your face – to varying the penetration depth.